-Perpay is solving broad issues of financial access and inclusion that affect a large number of people through the pathways of microlending, consumer finance, and e-commerce.
-Their focus is purely on their customers.
+Perpay is working to solve broad issues of financial access and inclusion that affect a large number of people through the pathways of microlending, consumer finance and e-commerce.
+Its focus is purely on its customers.

 What is the team dynamic within the office?

-At Perpay, they try to foster collaboration whenever possible, and do that by keeping their organizational structure flat and cross-disciplinary.
-Anyone can have a conversation or introduce an idea at any time, there are no silos.
+As a high-growth company, Perpay fosters collaboration whenever possible.
+It does so by keeping its organizational structure cross-disciplinary and outcome-oriented.
+Anyone can have a conversation or introduce an idea at any time — there are no silos.

 Perpay also works to foster an entrepreneurial spirit at the individual level.
-At the end of the day, they’re a product-focused company, and like to say that everyone on team is a product owner.
-They’re building a tool that makes an impact on so many people, and believe the best way to do that is to get input from every one of their team members — from the ones who talk to their customers to the ones writing the code.
+First and foremost, it’s a product-focused company, and believes everyone on the team is a product contributor.
+Perpay is building tools that make an impact on so many people, and believes the best way to do that is to get input from every one of its team members — whether they’ve been on the team for three weeks or three years.
 Everyone’s perspective is important.

 What qualities does Perpay look for in technical candidates?

-While most of their systems and microservices are written in Python, they truly prefer talented polyglots that have an insatiable will to learn and create.
+While most of its systems and microservices are written in Python, the company prefers talented polyglots that have an insatiable will to learn and create.
 At Perpay, they’re not afraid of trying new things and are more concerned with finding great problem solvers that will find the right tools for the job.

-They’re most interested in a candidate’s mentality and experience — especially if it is one of delivering solutions that are well designed, reliable, and highly scalable.
+The Perpay team is most interested in a candidate’s mentality and experience — especially if it is one of delivering solutions that are well designed, reliable and highly scalable.
 They work in a fast-paced startup environment where efficiency and iterative approaches are critical.
 This makes it extremely important to find candidates who communicate well and understand the theory, design patterns and implementation details that go into delivering a solution.